 There is a phenomenon in the sensory world widely referred to as the sour-bitter confusion that commonly occurs among untrained assessors.
 This occurrence involves the assessor describing a sour sensation as bitter and/or a bitter sensation as sour, with the former being more predominant.
-This practice appears to be limited to predominantly English-speaking countries such as the United States, Great Britain, and New Zealand6.
-Debate in the past has centered on whether this confusion stems from a physiological disorder or simply a deficit in exposure to and training with sour and bitter tastes4,5,7.
+This practice appears to be limited to predominantly English-speaking countries such as the United States, Great Britain, and New Zealand

 Bitter and sour are two of the basic tastes and are found in a wide variety of foods and beverages to help balance the products flavor profiles.
-Compounds such as amino acids, peptides, esters, lactones, phenols and polyphenols, methylxanthines, flavonoids, terpenes, sulfimides, and organic and inorganic salts contribute to the bitter tastes in products such as coffee, tea, chocolate, and some fruits and vegetables2.
-Sour tastes are associated with hydrogen ions and organic acids and are found in such sour foods as jams and jellies, buttermilk, processed meats, sauerkraut, and other products1.
+Compounds such as amino acids, peptides, esters, lactones, phenols and polyphenols, methylxanthines, flavonoids, terpenes, sulfimides, and organic and inorganic salts contribute to the bitter tastes in products such as coffee, tea, chocolate, and some fruits and vegetables

 References